kevinmcareavey/jason-tutorial-series/md/tutorial-2.md

 ### Step 3 - Add some code

-Suppose we want to use Prolog to reason about a family tree:
+Suppose we want to use Prolog to reason about the following family tree:

 ![Figure](figures/family-tree.png)